sslab-gatech/apollo/src/sqldebug/README.md

 $ ls -al api/bin/*.so
 ```

-* Example script to capture the trace
+* Example command to capture the trace

 ```bash
 $ dynamorio/build/bin64/drrun -c dynamorio/build/api/bin/libcbrtrace.so -- YOUR_SQLITE YOUR_DB.db <  YOUR_QUERY.sql